f1rek0nv0y/dinger/README.md

 ## Distribution

-If you have F-Droid, this app can be updated by it.
-In addition, In any case, whenever you open the app, you will get notified if newer versions are available and can download them via the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").
+The first time, you need to install the apk manually.
+In addition, whenever you open the app, you will get notified if newer versions are available and can download them via the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").

 ## Feature requests & bug reports